MicrosoftDocs/win32/desktop-src/Msi/custom-action-type-51.md

 ---
-Description: 'Developers of Windows Installer packages may choose to use a custom action type 51 when the standard actions are insufficient to execute the installation.' ms.assetid: 'cdad16ad-426c-4e04-8003-b32c67be7329'
+Description: Developers of Windows Installer packages may choose to use a custom action type 51 when the standard actions are insufficient to execute the installation. ms.assetid: cdad16ad-426c-4e04-8003-b32c67be7329
 title: Custom Action Type 51
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Custom Action Type 51